ayahack89/localhub/README.md

 - **Python**: Version 3.12.4 or later (earlier versions may not be supported)
 - **Flask**: Python web framework (will be installed during setup)
 - **Ngrok**: For secure tunnelling (included in the repository)
-- **Storage Space**: Adequate storage based on your repository size (recommended to avoid using system drive C:\ for better performance)
+- **Storage Space**: Adequate storage based on your repository size (recommended to avoid using the system drive C:\ for better performance)
 - **System Resources**: Minimum 4GB RAM recommended for optimal performance
 - **Network Connectivity**: Stable internet connection for Ngrok tunnelling functionality